 Both men and women have a mixture of estrogen, progesterone, and testosterone.
 However, the primary hormones in women are estrogen and progesterone, and in men, testosterone.

 A little hormone fluctuation is normal.
 Estrogen and progesterone have to rise and fall for a woman to menstruate.
 Testosterone increases during puberty and then levels out in adulthood.
 These changes are completely normal.
 But sometimes hormones become unbalanced and the fluctuations irregular.

-Bioidentical hormones allow functional medicine doctors like those at Boulder Holistic in Boulder, CO, to balance your hormones so that your body functions optimally.
-Keep reading to learn more about bioidentical hormones and how Boulder Holistic uses integrative medicine to support you.
+Bioidentical hormones allow functional medicine doctors like those at Boulder Holistic in Boulder, Colorado to balance your hormones so that your body functions optimally.
+Keep reading to learn more about bioidentical hormones and how Boulder Holistic Functional Medicine uses integrative medicine to support you.

 What are Bioidentical Hormones?

 Hormones are messengers that communicate with our cells.
 They are created by the endocrine glands and travel through the bloodstream and tissues to control many important functions in the body.

 When your functional medicine doctor discovers that your hormone levels are too low or unbalanced, they may suggest you take bioidentical hormones.

 Bioidentical hormones are physiologically identical to the hormones found in your body which makes them the perfect natural solution to unbalanced hormones.
 Many are derived from plants including wild yams, cacti, and soy.
 The most common hormones synthesized are the three sex hormones: estrogen, progesterone, and testosterone.

 Some bioidentical hormones are approved by the FDA and others are not.
 Bioidentical hormones are compounded or made by a compounding pharmacy.
 They are a more natural form of hormones tailor-made for you and your unique clinical picture.